trinayau/trinayau/README.md

 - 🌱 I’m currently learning React and Redux

-- ❓ Ask me about anything related to building responsive websites, using Cloud technologies
+- ❓ Ask me about anything related to building responsive websites, using Cloud technologies and databases!

 - ⚡ Fun fact: I'm a qualified pharmacist and a career switcher!